shan1y/shan1y/README.md

 💖 I have a passion for STEM, advocating for women in tech, health and fitness, Web 3.0 & DeFi <br>
 🌱 I’m currently learning Full Stack Web Development to satisfy my rediscovered passion and drive for creativity <br>
 🌟 When Im not at my desk, you can find me playing court & beach volleyball and exploring the city <br>
-👀 Fun fact, I must have built 20 websites with Piczo when I was in elementary school, but didn't realize I had a passion for creating websites <br>
+👀 Fun fact, I have built > 20 websites with Piczo when I was in elementary school, but didn't realize I had a passion for web development <br>
 😄 Pronouns: She/Her <br>
 📫 You can reach me on twitter, my DMs are open!
 Twitter: [@shaida_eth](https://twitter.com/shaida_eth)